influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/schema-design.md

   - **Measurement**: Logical grouping for time series data.
     All _points_ in a given measurement should have the same _tags_.
     A measurement contains multiple _tags_ and _fields_.
-      - **Tags**: Key-value pairs that provide provide metadata for each point--for example, something to identify the source of the data like host, location, station, etc.
+      - **Tags**: Key-value pairs that provide metadata for each point--for example, something to identify the source or context of the data like host, location, station, etc.
-      - **Fields**: Key-value pairs with values that change over time--for example: temperature, pressure, stock price, etc.
+      - **Fields**: Key-value pairs with values that change over time--for example, temperature, pressure, stock price, etc.
       - **Timestamp**: Timestamp associated with the data.
         When stored on disk and queried, all data is ordered by time.